skhatri12/HamburgerMenu/README.md

-Created Hamburger menu which can be closed with cross icon and clicking on empty space
+Created Hamburger menu using Jquery  which can be closed with cross icon and clicking on empty space